 a.
 If that evil servant says in his heart, "My master is delaying his coming": Jesus warns us of the attitude which says, "my master is delaying his coming."
 We must live in constant anticipation of Jesus' return, and that means being about our business for Him now.

 i.
-The most dangerous lie is not “There is no God”, not “there is no hell”; but the most dangerous lie of Satan is “there is no hurry.”
-It is not small thing to say “Jesus is not coming today, or for several years” because your system of prophecy demands it.
-We need to be ready for the immanent return of Jesus Christ.
+The most dangerous lie is not "There is no God," not "there is no hell"; but the most dangerous lie of Satan is "there is no hurry."
+It is no small thing to say "Jesus is not coming today or for several years," because your system of prophecy demands it.
+We need to be ready for the imminent return of Jesus Christ.

 b.
 Begins to beat his fellow servants, and to eat and drink with the drunkards: The evil servant, who was not ready for the master's return, sinned in at least three ways.